ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 {:tip: .tip}
 {:pre: .pre}

-# Authenticate users and securely store files
+# Apply end to end security to securely store files

 No application architecture is complete without a clear understanding of the security risks it is exposed to and how to protect from these threats.